atp800/wildatlas/src/content/travel/reef-safe-sunscreens.md

 ### Safe sunscreen ingredients

 Ideally, use mineral-based sunscreens (as opposed to chemical-based), with things **like zinc oxide** and **titanium dioxide** in a non-nano form.
-If it doesn’t specify that they are micro or non-nano, they probably aren’t, although nano-mineral sunscreens are still preferable to chemical ones.
+If it doesn’t specify that they are micro or non-nano, they probably aren’t; although nano-mineral sunscreens are still preferable to chemical ones.

 There are also some newer chemical UV filters that are more photostable and hopefully less harmful though, like **Tinosorb S** (Bis-Ethylhexyloxyphenol Methoxyphenyl Triazine), **Tinosorb M** (Methylene Bis-Benzotriazolyl Tetramethylbutylphenol), **Methylene Blue** (an antioxidant previously used as a medicine and laboratory dye), but these aren’t as widely available.